sdgis-edu-tud/fair-data-publication-groupc/README.md

-# Urban Stream Restoration Dataset of Teplica in Senica, Slovakia
+# Data underlying the MSc research project: Urban Stream Restoration of Teplica in Senica, Slovakia

 ## Table of Contents